Pre-operative Strength Training in St. Pete

 Who Needs Pre- and Post-Surgical Strengthening?

 Pre- and post-surgical strengthening are helpful for people of varying ages and physical requirements, from children to the elderly.
-Depending on the type of surgery, your physical therapist will help you to determine an exercise regimen best suited for your particular needs.
+Depending on the type of surgery, your physical therapy will help you to determine an exercise regimen best suited for your particular needs.

 Pre- and post-surgical strengthening has proven to help patients recover from knee and hip surgery and even heart and pulmonary procedures.
 Because there are a wide variety of procedures and operations for which post-surgical strengthening can be helpful, it is important to ensure that you have a knowledgeable and qualified physical therapist.